-Career shaping: Resume and selection criteria [St Lucia]
+Career shaping: Resume and selection criteria [webinar]

 Do you know the difference in application styles for academic and non-academic positions?
 Are you comfortable with updating your resume and writing selection criteria?